-In order to provide this privilege, Xenos has organized Ministry Houses.
+Xenos encourages people to live in community, and many singles in the church have decided to do so by renting houses together.
+These houses are called ministry houses.
 Ministry houses are not the only way to live in fellowship, but they are a very good way for singles to enjoy the benefits of Christian community.
 In a ministry house, singles can develop a spiritual base that will last a lifetime, while serving the local church.

 For these reasons, members need to understand that ministry houses are not rooming houses because ministry houses have added expectations.
 A ministry house is more like a sports team.
 If you were recruited to a sports team, it would be because of the contribution you could make to the team.
 By moving into the house, you agree to these extra expectations and willingly try to comply, or, if you change your mind, agree to move out.
 Be sure to read this paper carefully, so you understand what a ministry house is.
 This list of policies should enable believers to live together fruitfully, supporting one another while respecting each other's rights.